llwang8/Data_Science_Portfolio/DataAnalysisWithPandasNumpy/Project_ Analyzing Thanksgiving Dinner/README.md

 The dataset contains 1058 responses to an online survey about what Americans eat for Thanksgiving dinner.
 Each survey respondent was asked questions about what they typically eat for Thanksgiving, along with some demographic questions, like their gender, income, and location.

-This project aims to discover regional and income-based patterns in what Americans eat for Thanksgiving dinner.
+This project aims to discover region and income-based patterns in what Americans eat for Thanksgiving dinner.

 ### Built with: